pmpailis/rl-monopoly/README.md

  RLMonopoly
 =================

-RLMonopoly is a Reinforcement Learning library for the famous board game Monopoly.
-It is developed in .NET 3.5 using C#.
+RLMonopoly is a C# implementation of the board game Monopoly accompanied with an environment specification for Reinforcement Learning experiments.

 In this version ( alpha ) the environment and the agent are fully functional but the GUI is not actively bound to the procedures running in the background.